DARWIN’S ARK CANCER PROJECT

 Does filling out the Darwin’s Ark Cancer Project enrollment survey qualify me for a free Darwin’s Ark DNA sample kit?

-No, but once you are enrolled you can complete ten Darwin’s Ark surveys to qualify for a free kit.
+No, but once you are enrolled you can complete ten Darwin’s Ark surveys to get onto a Free Kit Waitlist.
+We highly encourage you to complete the 4 Environmental surveys, listed below for your dog as they are a crucial part of the study:

 Does my dog receive priority for free DNA sequencing through Darwin’s Ark for signing up for the Cancer Project?